unicode-org/cldr/docs/ldml/tr35-collation.md

 ...
 ```

-This table defines the reordering groups, for script reordering.
+This table is mostly irrelevant, except for the "COMPRESS" data.
+The table defines reordering group for simple script reordering by primary lead bytes.
 The table maps from the first bytes of the fractional weights to a reordering token.
-The format is "[top_byte " byte-value reordering-token "COMPRESS"? "]".
+The format is `"[top_byte " byte-value reordering-token "COMPRESS"? "]"`.
 The "COMPRESS" value is present when there is only one byte in the reordering token, and primary-weight compression can be applied.
 Most reordering tokens are script values; others are special-purpose values, such as PUNCTUATION.
 Beginning with CLDR 24, this table precedes the regular mappings, so that parsers can use this information while processing and optimizing mappings.
 Beginning with CLDR 27, most of this data is irrelevant because single scripts can be reordered.
 Only the "COMPRESS" data is still useful.

 ```
 # Reordering Tokens => Top Bytes